-Evidence points to Iranian hand in oil attack, says Saudi alliance, as prices soar
+Evidence points to Iran involvement in attack, says Saudi alliance, as oil prices soar

 Tension in the oil-producing Gulf region has dramatically escalated this year after Trump imposed severe U.S. sanctions on Iran aimed at halting its oil exports altogether.

+The attacks have raised questions about how the kingdom, one of the world’s top spenders on weaponry, much of it supplied by U.S. companies, was unable to protect oil plants from attack.

+Appearing to sense a commercial opening, President Vladimir Putin said Russia was ready to help Saudi Arabia by providing Russian-made air defense systems, which he said would protect any Saudi infrastructure.

 For months, Iranian officials have issued veiled threats, saying that if Tehran is blocked from exporting oil, other countries will not be able to do so either.
 However, Iran has denied a role in specific attacks, including bombings of tankers in the Gulf and previous strikes claimed by the Houthis.

 Russia and China said it was wrong to jump to conclusions about who was to blame for the attack on Saudi Arabia.

-Britain - a close ally of Washington but wary nevertheless of its hardline Iran policy - stopped short of ascribing blame but described the assault as a “wanton violation of international law”.
+Britain stopped short of ascribing blame but described the assault as a “wanton violation of international law”.

 Washington has imposed its “maximum pressure” strategy on Iran since last year when Trump quit an international deal that gave Tehran access to world trade in return for nuclear curbs.